ivh/tmy.se/content/twitteretc.md

 This obviously violates my principle to not embed external content, for privacy reason.
-But it only affects that one page and I don't want to code a more sophisticated integrated right now.
+But it only affects that one page and I don't want to code a more sophisticated integration right now.